 - The difference in payment between a 30 year fixed and a 15 year fixed can be put to work somewhere else.
 Retirement, another property, college fund etc.

-If you chose a 15 year fixed mortgage rate you’ll be paying a monthly payment for 180 months.
-Like the 30 year fixed rate option your interest rate and payment will never change.
-The main benefit of a 15 year fixed mortgage rates is the ability to pay off your home in half the time (compared to a 30-year fixed).
+If you chose a 15-year fixed-rate mortgage you’ll be paying a monthly payment for 180 months.
+Like the 30-year fixed-rate option your interest rate and payment will never change.
+The main benefit of a 15-year fixed mortgage rates is the ability to pay off your home in half the time (compared to a 30-year fixed).

 - You’ll pay off your house much faster.